 This fully responsive website adapts to fit the size of the viewer's browser window.

 When the user's mouse hovers over the central panel, it fades to reveal the full picture of the hiding Tomtes behind the text.
 Thus reflecting the mood of these whimsial children's books.
-This is achieved using new CSS3 techniques.

 'Madeleine designed my web-site, coming up with the inital concept and producing an elegant and easy to navigate site that was very appropriate for my profile as a writer.'